meliao/osdc_support/quickstart.rst

 2. Once your request has been approved and you receive a welcome email with details, log into the `main OSDC console <http://www.opensciencedatacloud.org/console>`_.

-3. From the console, upload or generate a key pair to use for cloud access (:doc:`Details <console>`)
+3. From the console, upload or generate a key pair to use for cloud access (:doc:`Details <ssh>`)

-4. From the console, launch a virtual machine (VM) (:doc:`Details <console>`).
+4. From the console, launch a virtual machine (VM) (:doc:`Details <instances>`).
 You can start with a plain vanilla image, or use a preexisting snapshot or image that has been already set up by your lab or another user with the required tools and software.

 ..
 Topic:: Coming Soon - Currently in BETA